-Port Zienna emerged from the draping tradition of the runway to create a ready-to-wear line of luxurious pieces that are also sustainable.
+Port Zienna emerged from the draping tradition of the runway to create a sustainable ready-to-wear line of luxurious pieces.

-Here are the core tenants that guide every one of our pieces:
+Here are the core tenets that guide us in our every creative process:

 Fashion is one of the world’s most polluting industries and largest consumers of water.
-It’s also known for its exploitation of workers, who typically earn less than $3 per day.
+It is also notorious for its exploitation of workers, who typically earn less than $3 per day.